 - 1. Premises IDs are REQUIRED for all livestock showing at the Fair.
 This includes dairy, beef, swine, sheep, poultry and horses.
 Rabbits, dogs and cats do not require a Premises ID.
 No livestock will be admitted on to the Fairgrounds without a valid Premises ID on file with the Fair Office.
 If you have animals at more than one location, please provide Premises IDs for all locations.
-For more information on applying for a Premises ID, visit www.wiid.org. - Meat animal sale limited to junior exhibitors ages 8-20 as of January 1st of the fair year.
+For more information on applying for a Premises ID, visit www.wiid.org. - 2.
+Meat animal sale limited to junior exhibitors ages 8-20 as of January 1st of the fair year.
 Animals must be carried as a project.
 The 2019 Lodi Agricultural Fair is requiring YQCA certification for ALL LIVESTOCK.
 ALL LIVESTOCK EXHIBITORS must be prepared to provide a copy or a digital image of the YQCA certificate upon request of livestock superintendant. - 3.
 Exhibitors with animals in the sale will be required to sign a slip stating proper withdrawal times have been observed for any drugs used, to be turned in at the time of meat animal weigh-in. - 4.
 All class winners must show for champion and reserve of their species. - 5.
-Exhibitors must be present to weigh in AND load out market animals.
-Market Animals will be weighed in at the following times on Thursday:
+Exhibitors must be present to weigh in AND load out market animals. - 6.
+MANDATORY ALL Livestock Exhibitors Meeting (and parents/guardians included) will be held on Thursday evening at 6:30 pm in the Indoor Show Arena.
+Weigh-ins will follow this meeting.
+Weigh-in order for large species: